pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ### I just added a form or dynamic content, and it's not showing up to select it yet.

-Go to Settings > Pardot Settings and click 'Reset Cache'.
-This should reinitialize and update your Pardot content.
+Go to Settings > Account Engagement Settings and click 'Reset Cache'.
+This should reinitialize and update your Account Engagement content.

 ### The editor popup doesn't work, and I know that my WordPress installation is a little different.